← Back to 史記

 西 西 西

-In Xiao Gong's first year, there were six strong states east of the He and Shan mountains, equal to Qi Wei, Chu Xuan, Wei Hui, Yan Dao, Han Ai, and Zhao Cheng Hou.
+In Duke Xiao's first year, east of the Yellow River and Mount Hua there were six strong states: King Wei of Qi, King Xuan of Chu, King Hui of Wei, Marquis Dao of Yan, Marquis Ai of Han, and Marquis Cheng of Zhao.
 Between the Huai and Si rivers there were more than ten small states.
 Chu and Wei bordered Qin.
-Wei built a long wall, from Zheng reaching north to the Luo, and had Shang Jun.
-Chu, from Han middle southward, had Ba and Qian middle.
+Wei built a long wall from Zheng northward along the Luo and occupied Shang Commandery.
+Chu held Hanzhong, with Ba and Qianzhong to the south.
 The Zhou house was weak.
 The feudal lords governed by force and contended to annex each other.
-Qin was remote in Yong Zhou, did not participate in the alliance meetings of the central states' feudal lords, and the Yi and Di treated it as such.
+Qin lay remote in Yongzhou and did not take part in the alliance meetings of the feudal lords of the Central States, who treated it like Yi and Di barbarian territory.
 Xiao Gong then spread favor, aided orphans and widows, recruited warriors, and clarified merit and rewards.
-He ordered throughout the state: 'Formerly my Duke Mu, from between Qi and Yong, cultivated virtue and practiced martial affairs.
-He pacified Jin's chaos to the east, using the river as boundary.
-He became hegemon of the Rong and Di to the west, broadening the land by a thousand li.
-The Son of Heaven conferred hegemony on him, and all the feudal lords congratulated him.
-He opened enterprises for later generations, which was very glorious and beautiful.
-Coincidentally, in the past there was unrest with Li, Zhao, Jian Gong, and Chu Zi.
-The state had internal worries and no leisure for external affairs.
-The three Jin attacked and took my former lords' lands west of the river.
-The feudal lords belittled Qin - there was no greater shame.
-When Xian Gong ascended the throne, he pacified and soothed the borders, moved the capital to Li Yang, and moreover wished to attack east to recover Duke Mu's old lands and repair Duke Mu's government orders.
-I constantly think of and remember my former lords' intentions, and it constantly pains my heart.
-If any guests or ministers can produce extraordinary plans to strengthen Qin, I will moreover honor them with offices and divide land with them.'
-He then dispatched troops to surround Xia Cheng to the east and beheaded the Rong's Huang Wang to the west.
+He issued an order throughout the state: “Formerly our Duke Mu, from the region between Qi and Yong, cultivated virtue and practiced warfare.
+To the east, he pacified Jin's disorder, using the Yellow River as his boundary; to the west, he became hegemon over the Rong and Di, expanding his territory by a thousand li.
+The Son of Heaven conferred the hegemony on him, and all the feudal lords offered congratulations.
+He opened the enterprise for later generations, and it was exceedingly glorious.
+But during the troubled times of Dukes Li, Zao, and Jian and of Chuzi, the state had internal worries and no leisure for external affairs.
+The Three Jin attacked and seized my former rulers' lands west of the river, and the feudal lords looked down on Qin.
+No shame could be greater.
+When Duke Xian ascended the throne, he pacified the frontiers, moved the seat of government to Liyang, and wished to attack east, recover Duke Mu's former lands, and restore Duke Mu's policies and commands.
+When I think of my former rulers' intentions, my heart is always pained.
+If any guest or minister can produce an extraordinary plan to strengthen Qin, I will honor him with office and share territory with him.”
+He then sent troops east to besiege Xiacheng and west to kill King Huan of the Rong.

 52